-This section describes disk device group properties that enable you to balance performance and availability in a multiported disk configuration.
-Sun Cluster software provides two properties used to configure a multiported disk configuration: preferenced and numsecondaries.
+This section describes device group properties that enable you to balance performance and availability in a multiported disk configuration.
+Oracle Solaris Cluster software provides two properties that configure a multiported disk configuration: preferenced and numsecondaries.
 You can control the order in which nodes attempt to assume control if a failover occurs by using the preferenced property.
-Use the numsecondaries property to set a desired number of secondary nodes for a device group.
+Use the numsecondaries property to set the number of secondary nodes for a device group that you want.

-A highly available service is considered down when the primary fails and when no eligible secondary nodes can be promoted to primary.
-If service failover occurs and the preferenced property is true, then the nodes follow the order in the nodelist to select a secondary.
-The nodelist that is set by the defines the order in which nodes will attempt to assume primary control or transition from spare to secondary.
-You can dynamically change the preference of a device service by using the scsetup(1M) utility.
-The preference that is associated with dependent service providers, for example a global file system, will be identical to the preference of the device service.
+A highly available service is considered down when the primary node fails and when no eligible secondary nodes can be promoted to primary nodes.
+If service failover occurs and the preferenced property is true, then the nodes follow the order in the node list to select a secondary node.
+The node list defines the order in which nodes attempt to assume primary control or transition from spare to secondary.
+You can dynamically change the preference of a device service by using the clsetup command.
+The preference that is associated with dependent service providers, for example a global file system, is identical to the preference of the device service.

-The desired number of secondary nodes can be set to any integer between one and the number of operational nonprimary provider nodes in the device group.
+You can set the number of secondary nodes that you want to any integer between one and the number of operational nonprimary provider nodes in the device group.

-The default desired number of secondaries for device services is one.
-The actual number of secondary providers that is maintained by the replica framework is the desired number, unless the number of operational nonprimary providers is less than the desired number.
-You must alter the numsecondaries property and double-check the nodelist if you are adding or removing nodes from your configuration.
-Maintaining the nodelist and desired number of secondaries prevents conflict between the configured number of secondaries and the actual number allowed by the framework.
+The default number of secondaries is 1.
+The actual number of secondary providers that is maintained by the framework is the number that you want, unless the number of operational nonprimary providers is less than the number that you want.
+You must alter the numsecondaries property and double-check the node list if you are adding or removing nodes from your configuration.
+Maintaining the node list and number of secondaries prevents conflict between the configured number of secondaries and the actual number that is allowed by the framework.

-(Solaris Volume Manager) Use the metaset(1M) command for Solaris Volume Manager device groups, in conjunction with the preferenced and numsecondaries property settings, to manage addition and removal of nodes from your configuration.
+Use the cldg command for Solaris Volume Manager device groups, in conjunction with the preferenced and numsecondaries property settings, to manage the addition of nodes to and the removal of nodes from your configuration.

-Refer to Administering Cluster File Systems Overview in Sun Cluster System Administration Guide for Solaris OS for procedural information about changing disk device group properties.
+Refer to Overview of Administering Cluster File Systems in Oracle Solaris Cluster System Administration Guide for procedural information about changing device group properties.